 Let me give you a clearer picture about SPM and STPM.

-• Taken by Form 5 students of secondary school.
+SPMTaken by Form 5 students of secondary school.
 Normally students at 17 take this exam, but some may be 16 or 18 while taking the exam.

-• A pre-U studies and a continuation of Form 5 studies.
+STPMA pre-U studies and a continuation of Form 5 studies.
 Students studied this for 2 years and will be taking the STPM exam at the end of 2nd year.
 Some school separate the Form 6 into Upper 6 and Lower 6 to avoid confusion which one from them are taking STPM at that year.
+Equivalent to GCE A-level.
+Limited subjects can be taken.
+Most of the time students would take 4 subjects for the exam, and some exceptions can take 5 subjects total.
+Teaching language is English, the only subject thought in Malay is Pengajian Am, sort of like General Studies for A level.

-• Talk about STPM, locally it's also referred as Form 6, is a continuation of Form 5(SPM) education.
+Talk about STPM, locally it's also referred as Form 6, is a continuation of Form 5(SPM) education.
 Form 6 is the formal pre-U stage provided by the Ministry of Education, well students nowdays dont really like to get into Form 6.

 First, STPM is tough, it's a struggle while u're coming from Form 5 to Form 6 syllabus.
 Perhaps there's some conflicts with the teaching-language, a change from Malay to English teachings.
 Students who're weak in Eng found themselves in a very challenging stage.
 Even those who're good in Eng also have their own trouble adapting this kind of teachings too.